magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-40545-only-the-first-node-for-a-page-retrieved.md

 <ins>Steps to reproduce</ins>:

-1. In the admin panel, go to Hierarchy and add two menu items/nodes.
+1. In the Admin Panel, go to **Hierarchy** and add two menu items/nodes.
 1. Add the same CMS page to each node.
 1. Clear cache and check the frontend.
 1. Check link and breadcrumbs for the first added sub-menu.